As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Use only 100% pure oils – Read the label carefully to make sure that the carrier oil is pure and not a blend.
 Also, check that it does not contain any additives.

 Check the manufacture and expiry date – The closer it is to the manufactured date, the fresher the oil will be and the more therapeutically potent.
 The closer it is to the expiry date, the less potent it will be.
-Its therapeutic properties will be weaker too.
+Its healing properties will be weaker too.
 If the ‘use by’ date has passed, throw it out, even if it looks and smells okay as this could cause skin irritation.
 It’s not worth the risk.

 HOW TO STORE CARRIER OILS

 In general, carrier oils have a longer shelf life than essential oils.
+They are not as potent as essential oils and do not deteriorate when kept in plastic bottles.

 Carrier oils are best stored in a cool, dark place but not necessarily in the refrigerator.
 Read the instructions in the bottle carefully for best storage practices.
 Some oils turn cloudy or even solidify when kept in the refrigerator.
 The cooler temperature may also alter the properties of the oil.